Power-Expected-Posterior Priors for Generalized Linear Models: Posterior Inference

 which leaves us with the need of using only one Laplace approximation for $m_\vg^{\mathrm{N}} (\by^*|\delta)$.

-Sampling from \eqref{posterior2} for a single model $M_\vg$, i.e. for a fixed configuration of $\vg$, is feasible using standard Metropolis-within-Gibbs algorithms.
+Sampling from \eqref{posterior2} for a single model $M_\vg$ is feasible using standard Metropolis-within-Gibbs algorithms.
 Note that under flat baseline priors the posterior in \eqref{posterior2} and the corresponding MCMC scheme are simplified.
 Moreover, under a flat baseline prior one may also consider using the normal approximation in \eqref{asympt} for the entire fraction appearing in \eqref{posterior2}, instead of using a Laplace approximation for the prior predictive $m_\vg^{\mathrm{N}} (\by^*|\delta)$.
-For variable selection, which is the topic of the next section, we further assign a prior on $\vg$, based on the options discussed in Section \ref{other_priors}, and utilize the algorithm of \cite{dellaportas_etal_02}.
+For variable selection, which is the topic of the next section, we further assign a prior on $\vg$, based on the options discussed in Section \ref{other_priors}, and utilize the algorithm of \cite{dellaportas_etal_02}; see Section \ref{pep_gvs}.